 Naples, Florida, has miles of spectacular beaches full of easy-to-spot wildlife and the best way to experience it is by exploring Naples by bike.

-On a recent summer day, we brought our bikes from Fort Lauderdale and pedaled the five-mile length of residential Gulf Shore Boulevard and south to the tip of Naples at Gordon Pass.
+On a summer day, we brought our bikes from Fort Lauderdale and pedaled the 5-mile length of residential Gulf Shore Boulevard and south to the tip of Naples at Gordon Pass.
 We parked our car for free on a city street about three blocks west of the Gulf and then used our bikes all day to explore.